goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

      class=".views.AddTicketCollector"
      />

-Now you can acces the URL: http://localhost:8080/@@add_ticket_collector .
+Now you can acces the URL:
-It should display a form where you can enter details like
+http://localhost:8080/@@add_ticket_collector .
+It should display a
+form where you can enter details like ``name`` and ``description``.
+You cann enter the ``name`` as ``mytracker``, after entering data, submit the form.

+You can see the file size of ``var/filestorage/Data.fs`` is increasing as objects are getting added.
+The ``Data.fs`` is where the data is physically stored.

+You can also confirm the object is actually saved into database from Python shell.
+If you go to Python shell and try to access the root object, you can see that it has the object you added:

+  jack@computer:/projects/ticketcollector$ ./bin/paster shell debug.ini
+  ...
+  Welcome to the interactive debug prompt.
+  The 'root' variable contains the ZODB root folder.
+  The 'app' variable contains the Debugger, 'app.publish(path)' simulates a request.
+  >>> list(root.keys())
+  [u'mytracker']

 A default view for collector
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~